DahliaEnterprise/EasyPage/README.md

 Being able to view the interworkings of the product does not authorize use in any way shape or form.
 The reasoning behind disclosing the interworkings of the products is to
 - Protect it' longevity(in the event of a server crash, and or malicious and non malicious result of data destruction there is a back up to get it running again)

 - Utilize a "Poor man' Copyright" mechanism.
-(Having witnesses that are not know by the creator and or the business competitors is a great security feature for protecting property rights and most importantly enforcing those property rights.
+(Having witnesses that are not known by the creator and or the business competitors is a great security feature for protecting property rights and most importantly enforcing those property rights.

 Everything is developed for the developers mind until the "**Public Release**" that which is intended for the general public and disabled public use.